maninekkalapudi/dataengineeringbyexamples/Hadoop/HDFS/hdfs_commands.md

 `ls` is a basic command in linux which lists all the files, directories in a given path.
 Breaking down the above command:

-1.`hadoop fs` - Prefix to the actual command.
+1. `hadoop fs` - Prefix to the actual command.
 This will let us know that it is a command for HDFS.

-2.`-ls` - Actual command(linux command) which specifies what action to be performed.
+2. `-ls` - Actual command(linux command) which specifies what action to be performed.

-3.`<hdfs_path>` - Directory in HDFS.
+3. `<hdfs_path>` - Directory in HDFS.

 *Note:* The `ls` command will access the namespace (directory structure and hierarchy) directly from the NameNode.